Updated: 11/8/2019 //

 - a full and authentic dinner — the exact meal served at the first “official” Thanksgiving after Abraham Lincoln declared it a national holiday in 1863

 - Your dinner ticket includes admission to all Plimoth Plantation sites (It’s great to learn, ’cause knowledge is power!)

-- It’s not every day you get to ask random strangers things like: “Is that your musket?”
+- It’s not every day you get to ask random strangers things like: “Can I hold your musket?”

 PLIMOTH PLANTATION THANKSGIVING DINNER

 I chose America’s Thanksgiving Dinner because it seems to be the more popular option but also because I’m lazy and I want my food brought to me so I don’t have to get up.
-Ashley’s thankful for people who still work in the service industry despite the thankless career that it is.
+Hi, my name is Ashley and I’m thankful for people who still work in the service industry despite the thankless career that it is.
 Besides, it’s always fun to have more silverware than you know what to do with.
 “Which fork do I use?!
 THERE ARE SO MANY FORKS!”

 You’re seated at tables of eight or more so you’ll most likely dine with strangers–just like at the first Thanksgiving when the Pilgrims and Indians came together to talk smack about King James behind his back.
 Only now the strangers are half Irish and half Asian with one random Italian thrown in for good measure who expectedly eats all the food then begs the guy who refills the water for more beets.

 You’re served “family-style” out of bowls so big and plentiful that you simply have nowhere to put them so you just sit there with a cauldron of butternut squash in one hand and a platter of bird in the other, secretly hoping beyond all hope that no one takes the wing while your hands are full.
 You consider yanking it off the plate with your teeth but decide against it partly because there’s now a baby at your table staring at you relentlessly while gumming a celery stalk and it just sorta freaks you out.